matthieu-str/Regiopremise/README.md

 ## How to use after running the code?
 Once the regionalized version of ecoinvent is created on Python, you can export it to brightway2.
 You will then be able to perform your LCAs either through brightway2 or its GUI activity-browser as you would with the regular ecoinvent database. <br>
-Do note that calculations are longer with ```Regioinvent``` (~5 to 10 minutes calculation for the first run). <br>
+Do note that calculations can be longer with ```Regioinvent``` depending on the cutoff you select.
+WIth a cutoff of 0.75, calculations times are similar to with normal ecoinvent (a few seconds).
+With a cutoff of 0.99, the size increases dramatically, and so does the calculation time (from 5 to 15 minutes depending on your machine). <br>
-There are currently no support for other LCA software, as SimaPro and openLCA are not able to support the size of the database.
+There are currently no support for other LCA software, as SimaPro and openLCA are not able to support the size of the regioinvent database.

 ## Overview of the methodology